hidecode221b/Radia_MPW/README.md

 Radia python package is available from the link below. https://github.com/ochubar/Radia

-Radia python package for macosx is available from link below. https://github.com/hidecode221b/Radia
+Radia python for macOS is available from link below. https://github.com/hidecode221b/Radia

 Python code is based on the Radia ID developed by the ESRF, so the necessary files are required to run the code in addition to Radia python.